 When he had grown up, Jason was determined to win back the throne of his father from Pelias, and confronted him.
 But Pelias came up with a scheme to be rid of Jason forever, by sending him on a mission he thought to be impossible: to retrieve the Golden Fleece and return it to Iolcus.

 Jason accepted the challenge and organized the greatest voyage of Greek mythology, first having a ship designed and constructed, which was named the Argo in honor of its designer, Argus.
-Once the ship was ready, he sent out the word of his expedition and the greatest heroes of his time came to Iolcus, eager to participate in the great adventure; even the great hero Herakles arrived to be part of it.
+Once the ship was ready, he sent out the word of his expedition and the greatest heroes of his time came to Iolcus, eager to participate in the great adventure.
+Even the great hero Herakles arrived to be part of it.

-Three images below show the gathering of the heroes, who were known as the Argonauts (Argo sailors); the first is a red-figure vase painting, then a painting by Costa Lorenzo (1460-1535), and lastly a modern version by Wm.
+Three images below show the gathering of the heroes, who were known as the Argonauts (Argo sailors).
+The first is a red-figure vase painting, then a painting by Costa Lorenzo (1460-1535), and lastly a modern version by Wm.
 Russell Flint (1880-1969).

-On their journey to Colchis, the Argonauts had a number of noteworthy encounters; here we will see images of two of them.
 While still not quite halfway there, the Argo made a stop during which Hylas, a young man who had accompanied Herakles, went ashore to fetch fresh water.
 But when he found a pool deep in the woods and leaned down to fill his containers, the beautiful female nymphs who lived in the water noticed the handsome stranger and pulled him in, to keep and enjoy him forever, as depicted in this painting by Waterhouse, 1896.
-His disappearance deeply affected Herakles, who proclaimed that he could not go on without his friend; thus Herakles remained behind, dropping out of the quest of the Argonauts.
+His disappearance deeply affected Herakles, who proclaimed that he could not go on without his friend.
+Thus, Herakles remained behind, dropping out of the quest of the Argonauts.

 As they approached the entrance to the Black Sea, the Argonauts encountered Phineus, a blind prophet, who was suffering the constant torment by the Harpies, creatures that were part-bird and part-woman, who snatched Phineus' food from him every time he tried to set out a meal (the name Harpy comes from the Greek word meaning "to snatch away").